 This all reminds me of a story I came across a few years back.
 The story was given to us during a professional development activity at our school.
 The idea is that marigolds are positive and healthy for those around them while walnut trees are toxic.
 As a teacher, or in any field, it’s important that we try to be the marigolds as much as possible and surround ourselves with other marigolds, and not the walnut trees.
 We will be happier because of it.
 So, I encourage you to be a marigold!

 I’d love to hear how the 24-hour challenge went for you.
-Did it take you a whole week to complete like it did for me?
+Did it take you a whole week to complete as it did for me?